vigilvindex/VVA3MT/src/mods/VVM/functions/loadouts/readme.md

 ## DESCRIPTION

-Functions to set a load out of gear for a crate, unit or vehicle.
+Functions to set a load out of gear for a faction.

 ## LICENCE